-Then about a month ago, I stumbled across the image below via Pottery Barn.
-(I’m really impressed with Pottery Barn’s latest offerings.
-They definitely are in touch with the times.)
+Then about a month ago, I stumbled across the image of these picture ledges below via Pottery Barn.

-Anyway, I fell in love with this picture rail and thought it was something I could easily DIY.
+Anyway, I fell in love with this picture ledge idea and thought it was something I could easily DIY.

 So, I headed out to the home improvement store, picked up 2 – 1x3x8 and 2- 1x6x8 pine boards.
 I cut them to length and then glued and nailed them together.

 I did this project late at night and only snapped one photo with my phone.
 My apologies.
 However, it’s literally just gluing and screwing two boards together.
 Super simple.

 After that, I pre-drilled some holes and screwed the picture ledge to the wall.
 I then painted them the same color (Sherwin Williams Gauzy White) as the wall.
 And that was it.